 If you want a story about your child learning to swim, overcoming a fear of the dark, or making friends at a new school, Paper Lake can write that.
 Imagitime cannot.
 Their catalogue is fixed.

 The illustration approach is different too.
 Imagitime goes for photo-realism.
 Paper Lake lets you choose a style.
-Pixar-style 3D, soft watercolour, classic Disney, or something custom.
+Pixar-style 3D, soft watercolour, classic Disney, Studio Ghibli, or something custom.
 That choice carries through every page.
 Both use a single photo of the child, but the output looks and feels quite different.

 Paper Lake also prints locally in Australia.
-Delivery is 5 to 6 business days.
+Delivery is 7 to 10 business days.
 No customs, no international fees.

 Paper Lake strengths